Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 choice.
 When the missiles hit a target the target takes 1d4+1 force damage.
 Only a shield spell can deflect this damage.

-For each level of spell slot above first that you cast this spell with, an additional missile is formed.
+For each level of above first that you cast this spell with, an additional missile is formed.

 ```